David Diaz-Infante

-Gustavo David Miguel Diaz-Infante (born March 31, 1964) is an American former professional football guard and center.
-He formerly served as an assistant offensive line coach for the Los Angeles Chargers of the National Football League (NFL).
-In the NFL he played for the San Diego Chargers, Denver Broncos, and the Philadelphia Eagles.
+Gustavo David Miguel Diaz-Infante (born March 31, 1964) is an American former professional football player who was a guard and center in the National Football League (NFL).
+He played for the San Diego Chargers, Denver Broncos, and the Philadelphia Eagles.
 Diaz-Infante also played in the World League of American Football (WLAF) for the Frankfurt Galaxy, in the Canadian Football League (CFL) for the Sacramento Gold Miners and in the XFL with the Las Vegas Outlaws.
-Diaz-Infante played college football at San Jose State University.
+Diaz-Infante played college football for the San Jose State Spartans.
 Inducted into SJSU Sports Hall of Fame, and Bellarmine College Prep Hall of Fame.
 Diaz-Infante was a Voice of Denver Broncos Color Analyst for the Denver Bronco's Radio Network.
 After the 2022 season, he was named the head coach of the Bellarmine Bells, the 7th football coach in the school's history.
 He resigned or was terminated in 2025.

 Early life

 Diaz-Infante's father Marco Ignatio Infante was a Mexican immigrant to the U.S. and Zapatista.
 Diaz-Infante's mother is Finnish American.
 Born in San Jose, California, Diaz-Infante graduated from Bellarmine College Prep in 1982.
+He was later inducted into the Bellarmine College Prep Hall of Fame.

 College career

 From 1982 to 1987, Diaz-Infante attended San Jose State University.
 He played at offensive guard for the San Jose State Spartans from 1983 to 1986.
 As a senior on the 1986 San Jose State Spartans football team that won the California Bowl, Diaz-Infante was team captain, honorable mention All-American, and first-team All-PCAA.
+He was later inducted into the SJSU Sports Hall of Fame.